bghazel/bghazellearning.github.io/README.md

 # Ben Hazel's Learning Repository

 This is my github Repository where I am learning powershell and other tools to further my IT Career.
 In this read me will be a log of my goals.
+This is mostly for me to keep track of what I learned and be able to look back on to see my progress.

 # Progress Log